Criminal Records Section

 - the age, intelligence, physical or mental health or infirmity of the applicant.

-Consideration will be given to each appeal request and a decision will be rendered within sixty days of receipt of all documents required to complete the appeal process.
+Consideration will be given to each appeal request and a decision will be rendered within sixty days of receipt of all documents required to complete the appeal process; delays in responding within the 60-day period indicated may occur as a result of mitigating circumstances.
 The applicant will be notified of the outcome in writing.
 Should the appeal be denied, an individual may seek redress through the Courts.

 Submit appeal request to: